A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 \subsection{Job matching and social networks}

-The third stage we envision for this model is that of a dynamic labour process, in which information on vacancies is propagated through the social network, as in, e.g., Calv\'{o}-Armengol and Jackson (2004), Calv\'{o}-Armengol and Zenou (2005), Ioannides and Soetevent (2006) or Bramoull\'{e} and Saint-Paul (2006).
+The third stage we envision for this model is that of a dynamic labor process, in which information on vacancies is propagated through the social network, as in, e.g., \citet{calvojackson1}, \citet{calvozenou}, \citet{IoannidesSoutevent} or \citet{bramoullesp}.
 Workers who randomly lose their job are initially unemployed because it takes time to find information on new jobs.
 The unemployed worker receives such information either directly, through formal search, or indirectly, through employed friends who receive the information and pass it on to her (in the particular case where all her friends are unemployed, only the formal search method works).
-As the specific details of such a process are not important for our purposes, we do not consider these dynamic models explicitly, but take a "reduced form" approach.
+As the specific details of such a process are irrelevant for our purposes, we do not consider the dynamic aspects explicitly, taking a "reduced form" approach that highlights our model's main mechanisms.

 In particular, we assume that unemployed workers have a higher propensity to receive job information when they have more friends with the \emph{same job background}, that is, with the \emph{same choice of education}.
-On the one hand, this assumption is based on the result of Ioannides and Soetevent (2006) that in a random network setting the individuals with more friends have a lower unemployment rate.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt This result is nontrivial, as the unemployed friends of employed individuals tend to compete with each other for job information.
+On the one hand, this assumption is based on the result of \citet{IoannidesSoutevent} that in a random network setting the individuals with more friends have a lower unemployment rate.\footnote{This result is nontrivial, as the unemployed friends of employed individuals tend to compete with each other for job information.
 Thus, if a friend of a jobseeker has more friends, the probability that this friend passes information to the jobseeker decreases.
-In fact, in a setting in which everyone has the same number of friends, Calv\'{o}-Armengol and Zenou (2005) show that the unemployment rate is non-monotonic in the (common) number of friends. } On the other hand, this assumption is based on the conjecture that workers are more likely to receive information about jobs in their own occupation.
+In fact, in a setting in which everyone has the same number of friends, \citet{calvozenou} show that the unemployment rate is non-monotonic in the (common) number of friends.
+Remark also that our modeling abstracts from employment probability non-monotonicity concerns potentially arising from limited total supply of jobs in an occupation.
+It is not clear that such a constraint is extremely relevant in practice, however.} On the other hand, this assumption is based on the conjecture that workers are more likely to receive information about jobs in their own occupation.
 For example, when a vacancy is opened in a team, the other team members are the first to know this information, and are also the ones that have the highest incentives to spread this information around.

 Formally, denote the probability that individual $i$ becomes employed by $s^{i}=s(x_{i})$, where $x_{i}$ is the measure of friends of $i$ with the same education as $i$ has.
 We thus assume that $s(x)$ is differentiable, $0<s(0)<1$ (there is non-zero amount of direct job search) and $s^{\prime}(x)>0$ for all $x>0$ (the probability of being employed increases in the number of friends with the same education).